jdalton92/ib-trading-bot/README.md

 ib-trading-bot$ venv\Scripts\activate
 ```

-unix/mac:
+unix \ mac:

 ```sh
 ib-trading-bot$ source venv/bin/activate
 ```

-**5. Create a wheel of the Interactive Brokers API from the directory of the TWS API installed in Step 1**
+**5. Create a wheel of the Interactive Brokers API from the directory of the TWS API installed in Step 1** as the API not distributed by pip due to licencing

 ```sh
 TWS API$ python setup.py bdist_wheel